What is a Spent Conviction?

 How can I get a spent conviction?

-Engage experienced criminal lawyers prior to resolving your matter to ensure that you are given your best chance of receiving no conviction at court, this is the best way to ensure you get a spent conviction.
+Engage accredited criminal defence lawyers prior to resolving your matter to ensure that you have the best chance of receiving a non-conviction at court.
+This is the best way to ensure that you receive a spent conviction.

 There are three mechanisms whereby convictions will be considered spent.